sivieri/pl2014/README.md

 * (Very) brief examples of Monads in Scala

 *Please note*: I have included today's slides with the project description, but refer to the course site for the updated version.

+# Lecture 7 - Erlang
+* Introduction and brief history
+* Functional Erlang
+* Examples on basic syntax, recursion and tail recursion, higher order functions
+* The binary tree, Erlang style

+*Please note*: there is no need for a specific Erlang version, any version from (at least) 14 to 17 should be enough for our examples.